2lambda123/iotaledger-wasp/docs/tutorial/invoking.md

-## General scheme of invoking the entry point
+## General scheme of invoking an entry point
 The entry point is a function of the smart contract.
 By “invocation” we mean calling the function from a particular environment.
 The effect of invoking an entry point depends on the calling environment and who is calling.